Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 One of the main contributions of \ac{HF} is its structured approach to creating the underlying \ac{FG} to account for all the objectives introduced before.
 While \Cref{fig:holistic_fusion_illustration} is an illustration for a specific use case, \Cref{fig:graph_overview} provides a more generic overview of the underlying graph structure and the steps required for the graph creation.

 \paragraph{Hierarchical Graph Structure} Typical \ac{FG} instances have a central stream of robot navigation states (green states in \Cref{fig:graph_overview}), which are connected through binary (often \ac{IMU}) measurements and are constrained by additional binary (e.g., odometry) or unary (e.g., 6D pose) measurements.
 In most existing systems, only a single \textit{global} frame is chosen, often coinciding with the reference frame of \ac{GNSS} and barometer measurements as done, e.g., in SuperOdometry~\cite{superOdometry}.
-While visual and \ac{LO} estimates are also fused in, they are added only as additional binary odometry measurements in the central \ac{FG}~\cite{superOdometry}.
+While visual and \ac{LR} estimates are also fused in, they are added only as additional binary odometry measurements in the central \ac{FG}~\cite{superOdometry}.
 While enabling the fusion of multiple measurements, this method delivers reliable local odometry estimates but lacks the functionality of \textit{localizing} the robot in each of the individual reference frames.
+Localization might be needed to perform tasks in frames that are not $\World$, such as path following or traversability estimation in a local map frame.
 Earlier works circumvented the problem by introducing explicit formulations for context-dependent \textit{localization} scenarios (e.g., indoors vs.\ outdoors), e.g., by using a dual-graph formulation, introducing two reference frames~\cite{nubert2022graph} for localization and state estimation in environments with and without GNSS.
 In contrast, \ac{HF} allows for the direct fusion of sensor measurements from different reference coordinate frames, requiring a unique graph structure.\looseness=-1